nautobot/nautobot/nautobot/docs/user-guides/git-data-source.md

 ![](./images/git-data-source_2.png)

+!!! note
-> By default only config contexts, export templates, and jobs are implemented.
-Other data sources will get added when a specific plugin is used.
+    By default only config contexts, export templates, and jobs are available resource types.
+Others may be added when specific plugins are used.

 #### Step 2
 Fill out the details for the Git repository.
 More information on the inputs can be found in the [fields section](#repository-details).